jbauer217/QCProject/README.md

 # Coding Standard
 We will write in Python and adopt the PEP 8 coding standard.
 It would be a good idea to install a linter onto the machine you plan to use for coding and have it monitor the standard for you **from the outset.**

-# Testing
-We will implement a test suite which must be passing at 100% in order to merge a pull request.

 # Written Report
 This should be approximately 30 pages.
 It will be typset in LaTeX and hosted on Overleaf.
 Harry will ensure that all team members have access to the project.